The Appointed Times of YHVH—the Day of Trumpets and the Messiah

 Because of this, be ready too, because the Son of man is coming in an hour when you do not expect Him.
 Who then is a trustworthy and wise servant, whom his master set over his household, …?
 (Mat 24:44-45)

 Note what the Messiah as saying here: the Son of man is coming in an hour when you do not expect Him.
 He is not saying we cannot know the hour of His coming, but He will come in an hour we do not expect Him.
-If this is so, then how can we reconcile what seems to be two different statements in Mat 24:36 and Mat 24:44-45?

 The Day of Trumpets is unique to the appointed times of YHVH